Living in Anacostia, Washington, DC

 If you love arts and culture, you'll feel right at home here.
 The Anacostia Museum is a branch of the Smithsonian and hosts wonderful exhibits that revolve specifically around urban life and culture.
 Anacostia is also home to the Anacostia Playhouse, a community theater that regularly hosts a variety of plays and also shares its space with the local high school theater groups.
 Another art venue, the Anacostia Arts Center opened in 2013 and offers art exhibits, eclectic boutiques, performances, classes and events for all ages.
 There is a wide variety of restaurant and dining options in Anacostia that suit all tastes.
 Standard coffee shops, exotic global cuisine and American fare are just a few examples of Anacostia restaurants that locals frequent.

 Kenilworth Aquatic Gardens is a popular destination during the warmer months, featuring recreational areas along with marshes and a large variety of protected animals and plants.
 For sports lovers, the Washington Nationals ballpark is across the river.
-Cedar Ridge, the 19th century historic home of abolitionist Frederick Douglass, is also in the Anacostia area, and offers tours where visitors can view his restored home and original furniture.
+Cedar Hill, the 19th century historic home of abolitionist Frederick Douglass, offers tours where visitors can view his restored home and original furniture.
 Another famous historical site is the Ft.
 Stanton Overlook, a park area that was once the site of the Civil War Fort Stanton, which protected the Washington Navy Yard.
 Many people park in the lot and picnic up on the hill to take in the magnificent views of the capitol city.

-The Historic District of Anacostia is on the National Register of Historic Places and is home to the popular landmark, World's Largest Duncan Phyfe Chair, a 19.5 foot tall chair that is still a popular focal point in this quirky and eclectic neighborhood.
+The Historic District of Anacostia is on the National Register of Historic Places and is home to the popular landmark, World's Largest Duncan Phyfe Chair—a 19 foot tall chair that is a popular focal point in this quirky and eclectic neighborhood.